ogp-summit-hackathon-sommet-pgo/Instructions/AzureSubscriptionSetup.md

 The Azure Environment Setup Guide

-Welcome to the Disrupt AI Hackathon!
+Welcome to the OGP Summit Hackathon!

 Team Number: \$1